A62 autoroute

 The A62 autoroute is a French motorway forming part of the Autoroute de Deux Mers (Two Seas Motorway).
-The entirety of the route forms the entirety of European route E 72, which is a part of the inter-European road system.
+The route forms the entirety of European route E 72, which is a part of the inter-European road system.
 The route of the A62 / E72 is between the cities of Bordeaux and Toulouse.
 The E72 was previously called E76 in 1975.

 The road is the western portion of the Autoroute de Deux Mers connecting Toulouse (as an extension of the A61) with Bordeaux with a junction with the A630.
 The road is a toll road for the majority of its course (free between Bordeaux and La Brède).
 It is operated by ASF.

 The A62 / E72 is 2x2 lanes between Bordeaux and Montauban and was widened to 2x3 lanes between Montauban and Toulouse where it also carries the north–south traffic coming from A20.